git-pull/tao-of-tmux/manuscript/10-scripting.md

     $ cat ./test

 Like with `send-keys`, [targets](#targets) can be specified with `-t`.
-Let's copy a pane into tmux' clipboard ("paste buffer") and paste it into a text editor in a third pane:
+Let's copy a pane into tmux's clipboard ("paste buffer") and paste it into a text editor in a third pane:

 ![Top-left: Listing panes, Bottom-left: Capturing pane output of top-left pane,